sjthespian/ansible-role-bind/README.md

 This role supports multiple forward and reverse zones, including for IPv6.
 Although enabling recursion is supported (albeit *strongly* discouraged), consider using another role if you want to set up a caching or forwarding name server.

-If you like/use this role, please consider giving it a star and rating it on the role's [Ansible Galaxy page](https://galaxy.ansible.com/bertvv/bind).
+If you like/use the primary fork of this role, please consider giving it a star and rating it on the role's [Ansible Galaxy page](https://galaxy.ansible.com/bertvv/bind).
 Thanks!

 See the [change log](CHANGELOG.md) for notable changes between versions.